marlonmikami/personal/commonplace.md

 Life is not an obstacle.
 It's the field where your skills get tested and honed.

 Living will give you opportunities to let go that meditation alone cannot.

+### Thoughts

+Life does not need to be any one specific way

+No one needs to approve

+No one needs to understand

+There is nothing worth being upset over

+I don’t want to wish ill on anyone